If we don’t win, you don’t pay.

 Wrapping Up a Case Involving a Minor Child

 Family members, attorneys, and others may wish to take advantage of the child’s settlement funds.
-A court may nominate a guardian ad litem or conservator in the matter if no custodial parent or trusted guardian is available.
+A court may nominate a guardian ad litem or conservator if no custodial parent or trusted guardian is available.

 Additionally, you may find that the court reduces applicable attorney fees.
 There may also be a court order to have a bank trust set up until the minor reaches majority age.

-Note that an elder or incompetent person in California is entitled to a similar process.
+Note that an older or incompetent person in California is entitled to a similar process.

 Why Have a Minor’s Compromise in a Personal Injury Case?

-A child has a right to whatever personal injury settlements may have been granted via court approval or otherwise.
+A child has a right to whatever personal injury settlements may have been granted via court approval.

 This may include compensation for emotional damage, medical bills, or wrongful death (in a case where the claimant is a minor.).